dzurikmiroslav/esp32-evse-docs/docs/20-software/AT-Commands.md

 +AVAILABLE=1
 ```

-> **Note**
+!!! note
-> Only works with read commands (not write, test or execute).
-> When you subscribe multiple times to the same command, only the period will be updated.
-> AT commands task run in 100ms delay loop, setting any period of lower value has no effect.
+    Only works with read commands (not write, test or execute).
+When you subscribe multiple times to the same command, only the period will be updated.
+AT commands task run in a 100ms delay loop, setting any period of lower value has no effect.

 ### AT+UNSUB